nascentobjects/AirPlayExample/README.md

 # Compatible Devices

-This process should work with any Nascent Objects product that contains a speaker.
+This process will work with any Nascent Objects product that contains a speaker module.
 Some examples of supported products include:
  - [Cielo: An Alexa Speaker by John Whaley](http://shopnascent.myshopify.com/products/cielo-by-john-whaley)
  - [Red: A Bluetooth Speaker by Alexandre Jais](http://www.nascentobjects.com/red)
  - [Bloque: An Alexa Speaker by Robert She](http://shopnascent.myshopify.com/products/chalk-by-robert-she)